ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 As someone who works with database every single day, it is very useful to understand the four fundamentals that build the database system: `ACID`.

-Recently, I studied about these critical things from  <a href="https://www.udemy.com/course/database-engines-crash-course" target="_top">this very easy to understand course</a> and also other resources, especially <a href="https://www.postgresql.org/docs/current/" target="_top">PostgreSQL document</a> and <a href="https://dev.mysql.com/doc/refman/8.4/en/mysql-acid.html" target="_top">MySQL document</a>.
+Recently, I studied about these critical things from  <a href="https://www.udemy.com/course/database-engines-crash-course" target="_top">this very easy to understand course</a> and also other resources, especially from <a href="https://www.postgresql.org/docs/current/" target="_top">PostgreSQL document</a> and <a href="https://dev.mysql.com/doc/refman/8.4/en/mysql-acid.html" target="_top">MySQL document</a>.
 Practicing and summarizing what I learned in writing helps me remember and understand better.

-ACID stands for `Atomicity, Consistency, Isolation and Durability`.
+ACID stands for __`Atomicity, Consistency, Isolation and Durability`__.
 We may engage with these concepts often in our daily work without realizing it.
 But before going further, let's start by discussing the term of `Transaction`.

 ## Transaction